-One requirement for homes to qualify as a U.S. Department of Energy Zero Energy Ready Home (DOE Solar Energy Ready Program Requirements, http://www.energy.gov/sites/prod/files/2014/04/f15/doe_zero_energy_ready_home_requirements_rev04.pdf), it must be constructed, at a minimum, as “solar energy ready” and likely require installation of a system to store excess energy for subsequent use.
+One requirement for homes to qualify as a U.S. Department of Energy Zero Energy Ready Home (DOE Solar Energy Ready Program Requirements, http://www.energy.gov/sites/prod/files/2014/04/f15/doe_zero_energy_ready_home_requirements_rev04.pdf), it must be constructed, at a minimum, as “solar energy ready.” and likely require installation of a system to store excess energy for subsequent use.
 Some builders and homeowners choose to install an energy storage system—whether they are participating in a program or not—simply to have backup power during power outages.
 This brief provides further clarification and resources to assist with designing, constructing, installing, and commissioning these energy storage systems and/or system components and verifying that they are safe.
 The intent of solar energy ready requirements is to provide a penetration free and shade free portion of the roof, called the solar zone.
 This helps ensure future installation of a solar energy system is not precluded by the original design and layout of the building and its associated equipment.

 The following sections list the applicable code and standard requirements and details helpful for Plan Review.
 The Field Inspection section then provides details for inspecting “…electrical energy storage systems utilizing stationary storage batteries.”
 For resources on technical validation, best practices, and measure guidelines, refer to the Technical Validation/Reference Materials section of this brief.